How to Make Kumquat Jam (4 Ingredients, No Pectin)

 Kumquats are sprouting up everywhere and if you’re wondering what you can do with these bite-sized citrus fruits, look no further.
-I make my Kumquat Jam with just four ingredients and it’s the most delicious gourmet jam you’ll taste.
+I make my kumquat jam with just four ingredients and it’s the most delicious gourmet jam you’ll taste.
 Its bittersweet flavor works well in both sweet and savory dishes.

 Kumquat Jam with Mexican Vanilla